The Quick Selection Tool in Photoshop is one of the most effective tools. With it, you can quickly and easily select any

 Opening the Background

-To ensure both the background and your selected subject are displayed, check the layers in the layer menu on the lower right of your screen are in the right order.
-The newly added image you’re using for your background should be underneath the subject layer and layer mask.
+To ensure Photoshop displays both the background and your selection, check if the layers on the lower right of your screen are in the right order.
+Your background should be underneath your selection and layer mask.

 To move the layers around, click on one of the layers and drag it up or down.

 Adjusting the Background

 Sometimes adjusting saturation and luminance of individual colours also helps.
-If the images still don’t quite match, try converting both images to black and white.
-But make sure the contrast, clarity and shadows are the same.
+If the images still don’t quite match, try converting both photos to black and white.
+But make sure the contrast, clarity, and shadows are the same.

 5. Apply the Brush Tool for a Seamless Result

 It’s pretty unusual for me to use the Quick Selection tool without using the Brush tool too.

-When your subject is in their new environment, check to see if you need to do a final tidy up of the edges.
+When your selection is in their new environment, check to see if you need to do a final tidy up of the edges.

-Click on the layer mask on the layer menu, the click on the Brush tool.
-Zoom in (ALT+, CMD+) and carefully check around the entire edge of your subject.
+Click on the layer mask on the layer menu, then click on the Brush tool.
+Zoom in (ALT+, CMD+) and carefully check around the entire edge of your selection.